-We develop an original hybrid FV/FE method to compute (2D) variable density viscous flows.
+We develop an original hybrid FV/FE6 method to compute (2D) variable density viscous flows.
 The code allows to simulate complex phenomena like e. g.
-Rayleigh-Taylor instabilities [10].
-We are also interested in the control of flows by active devices [16].
-These questions naturally lead to investigate tools of numerical analysis like e.g. a posteriori estimators [17] or linear algebra problems [14].
-In [27] C. Calgaro et al. address the problem of computing preconditioners for solving linear systems of equations with a sequence of slowly varying matrices.
+Rayleigh-Taylor instabilities or falling droplet with a very high density ratio [42], [32].
+We are also interested in the control of flows by active devices on the backward facing step as well as on the Ahmed body configuration [14], [27].
+These questions naturally lead to investigate tools of numerical analysis like e.g. a posteriori estimators [50], [30] or linear algebra problems [46].
+In [41] C. Calgaro et al. address the problem of computing preconditioners for solving linear systems of equations with a sequence of slowly varying matrices.
 This problem arises in many important applications, for example in computational fluid dynamics, when the equations change only slightly possibly in some parts of the domain.
 In such situations, the papers discusses a number of techniques for computing incremental ILU factorizations.